TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Weak Keys: RC4 has certain keys that can lead to weak encryption.
     -   We use a 128-byte key, which should theoretically avoid this.
 -   Fluhrer, Mantin, and Shamir (FMS) Attack: This is a specific related-key attack that can successfully recover the key in RC4.
-    -   Argon2 is a one-way function, and the RC4 key is single use, so shouldn't be a problem.
+    -   Argon2 is a one-way function, and the RC4 key is single use, so should not be a problem.
 -   RC4 Nominal: Researchers have discovered certain biases in the RC4 keystream byte distribution which can potentially lead to successful attacks.
     -   Still possible, reduced by the 512+ bit salt.

 This cryptography is not used with any other cryptographic algorithm.
-It is a fast and simple algorithm used for having a single layer of obscurity, for example remarks or notes which we don't want to store in plain text, but if they're uncovered it doesn't matter.
+It is a fast and simple algorithm used for having a single layer of obscurity, for example remarks or notes which we do not want to store in plain text, but if they are uncovered it does not matter.

 ### Quantum computing

-Many modern ciphers are theoretically vulnerable to quantum computers, although at this current time post-quantum encryption algorithms are not widely used, aren't standard, and/or aren't suitable to use.
+Many modern ciphers are theoretically vulnerable to quantum computers, although at this current time post-quantum encryption algorithms are not widely used, are not standard, and/or are not suitable to use.
 This is exactly why we stick to optimizing the longevity of the current systems by using multiple layers of encryption, widely tested and used encryption algorithms, and key rotation.